 In 2017, Sharon began writing lyrics with Brooke Hatala, a 16-year-old artist from Sharon's town of Cary, NC.
 Brooke will graduate from Belmont University in 2023 and has been managed by Red Light Management of Nashville.
 In July of 2017, she opened for legend Willie Nelson at a summer concert.
 Brooke and Sharon have written seven songs together so far.
 The songs that Sharon co-wrote with Brooke and producer Billy Smiley are Just Hold Me (scroll down the playlist in the link), Stars (audio only is to the left) & What Would I Say? (link to Youtube of May/2022 release).
 Sharon also co-wrote a very special song with Brooke called More Than This (link is Brooke performing the song at a Teen Mental Health Conference in 2018 in Chapel Hill, NC and audio only is to the left).
 The song addresses the issue of teen anxiety & depression and some of the pressures that teens are under -- and makes the point that teens are more than just their GPA or their athletic accomplishments: they are more than this.
 An audio of a produced version of the song is on the left.
-A fun, story song they wrote together is called Different from the Rest and is about a girl thinking that a guy was going to be different from the rest, only to find out he wasn't (YouTube on the left).
+A fun, story song they wrote together is called Different from the Rest (audio on left) is about a girl thinking that a guy was going to be different from the rest, only to find out he wasn't.
 Sharon and Brooke are currently working on several other songs together.

 Brooke was asked by ASCAP to perform at the iconic Bluebird Cafe in Nashville in December of 2017.
 She performed five songs, including an acoustic version of "Stars", one of the songs which Sharon co-wrote.
 Sharon was with Brooke and her mom at the Bluebird and was incredibly honored to have Brooke sing one of the songs they wrote together.
 An amazing experience.